rackerlabs/support-how-to/content/rackconnect/cloud-server-images-for-use-with-rackconnect-v20.md

 **Note:** You cannot use the Cloud Control Panel to create Managed Infrastructure Windows cloud servers for use with RackConnect.
-Use the MyRackspace portal or the Cloud Servers API instead.
+Use the MyRackspace Portal or the Cloud Servers API instead.

 Some Managed Infrastructure Windows Cloud Servers images that are available via the Cloud Servers API cannot be used with RackConnect.
 If